awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 `awsUntrustedSignerCertificateArn`
 The ARN for the code\-signing certificate uploaded to ACM\.
 `compileCodesignerCertificate`
 Set to `true` if the code\-signer signature verification certificate is not provisioned or flashed, so it must be compiled into the project\.
 AWS IoT Device Tester fetches the trusted certificate from ACM and compiles it into `aws_codesigner_certifiate.h`\.
+`otaDemoConfigFilePath`
+The full path to `aws_demo_config.h`, found within `<afr-source>/vendors/vendor/boards/board/aws_demos/config_files/`\.
+These files are included in the porting code template provided by Amazon FreeRTOS\.

 `cmakeConfiguration`
 CMake configuration \[Optional\]